chavelei/C867-Roster/README.md

 - Parse student data from input strings

 ## Features
-### Add Students
-Dynamically adds new students to the roster.
+- **Add Students Dynamically**: Adds new students to the roster.

-### Remove Students
-Removes students from the roster by their student ID.
+- **Remove Students**: Removes students from the roster by their student ID.

-### Print Details
-Prints detailed information about each student.
+- **Print Details**: Prints detailed information about each student.

-### Validate Emails
-Checks and lists invalid email addresses.
+- **Validate Emails**: Checks and lists invalid email addresses.

-### Average Days in Course
-Calculates and prints the average number of days a student spends in courses.
+- **Average Days in Course** : Calculates and prints the average number of days a student spends in courses.

-### Parse Data
-Parses student data from strings and populates the roster.
+- **Parse Data**: Parses student data from strings and populates the roster.

 ## Files
 - main.cpp: The main driver of the program.